Data-at-the-museum-capstone/capstone/README.md

 | credit_line | Source or origin of the artwork and the year the object was acquired  | object |
 | medium | Materials that were used to create the artwork | object |

-** Some of the columns above were transformed or encoded prior to modeling.
+** Additionally, some of the columns above were transformed or encoded prior to modeling, creating ~50 more features.
 The transformed column names are ommitted for brevity

 [[Back to top](#top)]